-A $\dagger$-complimentary system in a unitary category corresponds to the usual notion of interacting commutative $\dagger$-FAs \cite{CoD11} when its unitary structure map satisfies \ref{eqnn: unitary coincidence} for the linear monoid and the linear comonoid.
+A $\dagger$-complimentary system in a unitary category corresponds to the usual notion of interacting commutative $\dagger$-Frobenius algebras \cite{CoD11} when its linear monoid and linear comonoid satisfy condition \ref{eqnn: unitary coincidence}.
 Splitting binary idempotents on a linear bialgebra produces a complimentary system under the following conditions:

-\begin{lemma} In an isomix category, a self-linear bialgebra given by splitting a coring binary idempotent $(\u, \v)$ on a commutative and a cocommutative linear bialgebra $A \linbialgwtik B$ is a complimentary system if and only if the binary idempotent satisfies the following conditions (and their `op' symmetries):
+\begin{lemma} In an isomix category, a self linear bialgebra given by splitting a coring binary idempotent $(\u, \v)$ on a commutative and cocommutative linear bialgebra $A \linbialgwtik B$ is a complimentary system if and only if the binary idempotent satisfies the following conditions (and their `op' symmetric forms):

-where $e_A = \u \v$, and $e_B = \v \u$ \end{lemma}
+where $e_A = \u \v$, and $e_B = \v \u$. \end{lemma}